flowchart LR

 In principle, this can be done without a central server (e.g. peer to peer).
 In practice, one often uses some form of online repository, e.g. Github, Gitlab etc.

-allow you to explore various ideas in parallel, developing in different directions and experimenting new features.
-Branching is a backbone ides in git
+Branching in git allow you to explore various ideas in parallel, developing in different directions and experimenting new features.
+Branching is a backbone ides in git.

 A repository typically has a main branch where the functional code is stored.
 When we want to develop our code we create new feature branches